rust-lang/rfcs/text/0000-capture-disjoint-fields.md

 [summary]: #summary

 This RFC proposes that closure capturing should be minimal rather than maximal.
-Specifically, existing rules regarding borrowing and moving disjoint fields should be applied to capturing.
+Conceptually, existing rules regarding borrowing and moving disjoint fields should be applied to capturing.
 If implemented, the following code examples would become valid: